Andreas-Sujono/halona-mobile-app/README.md

     - https://akveo.github.io/react-native-ui-kitten/docs/components/components-overview
 - react native vector icon
     - Note: this library needs additional setup, checkout the official documentation of how to setup on Ios, Android, and Web.
+    - for every npm run ios, you need to disable react-native config and run pod install
 - Redux, Redux persist, redux thunk --> to store offline data or to handle frontend multi screen interaction.
 It's not suggested to fetch API by calling action, use react query instead.
 - Axios
 - React query --> to handle API query, all caching is handled by this library.
 However, to enable the offline mode, all the data needs to be stored in the persisted redux store.